-Information of the FLI on the current AI Situation
+Information of the FLI on the current WNV Situation

 West Nile fever virus (WNV) is an emerging arthropod-borne flavivirus.
 WNV is an important zoonotic virus (infections of humans can cause encephalitis with fatal outcome) with its major reservoir in the wild bird population.
 There is no evidence for the introduction of live WNV, a future introduction cannot be ruled out in principle, also in the light of an increasing climate warming and the already existing presence of the main mosquito vectors for WNV (Culex pipiens spp.) in the south of Germany.